 – Is technology determinate?

-– Is technology a social construction?
+– Is technology strictly a modern phenomenon?